Cover photo for Marshall Hawkins's Obituary

 Marshall Brice Hawkins leaves behind a legacy that will not be forgotten, as his life touched the hearts of many.
 He will be greatly missed but forever remembered in the symphony of memories he created.

-In lieu of flowers, the family kindly requests donations be made to the Piano Technicians Guild Foundation in Kansas City, KS, to support the continuation of music education and preservation.
+In lieu of flowers, the family kindly requests donations be made to the Piano Technicians Guild Foundation in Kansas City, KS, to support the continuation of music education and preservation or to the United States Navy Memorial Foundation to honor the lives, dedication, and accomplishments of those who have served.

 To order memorial trees or send flowers to the family in memory of Marshall Hawkins, please visit our flower store.